 To find out who the deceased owed money to, look in their records for evidence of mortgages, loans, and accounts with outstanding charges.

 Depending on the circumstances, you may want to advertise for possible creditors.
 Advertising for creditors involves placing a notice in the BC Gazette, a government publication.
 A creditor will have 30 days after publication of the notice to come forward with a claim against the estate.
-After 30 days, you may distribute the estate and you won’t be liable for any claims from creditors if you distribute the estate.
+After 30 days, you won’t be liable for any claims from creditors if you distribute the estate.

 As personal representative, you must notify a surviving spouse that they may have a right to the spousal home.
 If you sell or transfer the home without providing proper notice, you may be liable for the spouse’s loss.
 Get legal advice if you're not sure about your obligation to notify a spouse about this entitlement.